-4.1.1 Hardware platform.
+4.1.1 Hardware platform

-- 5 In order to minimize the time employed in design and implementation tasks, we have taken full advantage of the available commercial platforms performances.
+In order to minimize the time employed in design and implementation tasks, we have taken full advantage of the available commercial platform performances.
 Nowadays, dozens of card-sized embedded processor systems can be purchased with different input and output possibilities.
-Beaglebone Black (BBB) was chosen because of the following reasons: - Great number of GPIO and connection possibilities.
-We need 37 GPIO in this work (Table 2). - High processing power.
+Beaglebone Black (BBB) was chosen for the following reasons:

+- a great number of GPIO and connection possibilities.

+We need 37 GPIOs in this work (Table 2);

+- high processing power;

+- low power consumption;

-- Low power consumption. - Include micro-SD card slot.
+- includes a micro-SD card slot.
 It is used to store all processed data.

-4.1.2 Interface card and box.
+4.1.2 Interface card and box

-An interface card and a box have been designed and implemented (Fig. 11) taking into account the technical specifications of BBB and its processor manufacturers (G. Cooley and Texas Instruments, 2013 and 2014).
-The interface is based on the 74LVC245 tri-state transceiver (IDT, 1999), which provides electrical isolation between the BBB processor and external devices (ADCs), 3.3 V to 5 V voltage level conversion and buffered signals.
+An interface card and a box have been designed and implemented (Fig. 11) taking into account the technical specifications of BBB and its processor manufacturers (Cooley, 2014; Texas Instruments, 2013, 2014).
+The interface is based on the 74LVC245 tri-state transceiver (IDT, 1999), which provides electrical isolation between the BBB processor and external devices (ADCs), 3.3 to 5 V voltage level conversion and buffered signals.

-4.2 SAS software.
+4.2 SAS software

-20 The BBB used in this work (revision B) was delivered with the Angstrom distribution of the Linux operating system.
+The BBB used in this work (revision B) was delivered with the Angstrom distribution of the Linux operating system.
 Our software has been developed in C++ and it is compiled in the BBB itself.
-It performs the following tasks:
+It performs the following tasks.